 - The borrowing institution will provide wall to wall insurance; a certificate of insurance will be required.

-Loans to institutions for extended tours, exceeding 1 year, may be made at the discretion of the art gallery director, on the condition that all institutions involved in the tour meet the above qualifications for loan.
+- Long-Term Loans from Collection to Other Public Institutions: Loans to institutions for extended tours, exceeding 1 year, may be made at the discretion of the art gallery director, on the condition that all institutions involved in the tour meet the above qualifications for loan.
 Long-term loans from the permanent collection may be made from time to time to other institutions at the discretion of the art gallery director.
 Objects selected for such loan should not be of primary importance to the NMSU art collection, nor be of substantial value.

-For all short and long term outgoing loans, the following records will be maintained: copies of all loan forms; incoming and outgoing condition reports, to include any special requirement for the object; all records of transport; any records that pertain to the work with regard to value and insurance.
+- Record of Outgoing Loans: For all short and long term outgoing loans, the following records will be maintained: copies of all loan forms; incoming and outgoing condition reports, to include any special requirement for the object; all records of transport; any records that pertain to the work with regard to value and insurance.

 A de-accession is the removal of an object from the university’s art collection with legal transfer of title or other appropriate action.
 The following de-accession process applies in the event any university department wishes to dispose of a university owned work of art.

-The director of the Art Gallery shall present a written request for de-accession to the Art Gallery Acquisitions Committee and the University Cultural Collections Committee.
+- Requests for De-accession: The director of the Art Gallery shall present a written request for de-accession to the Art Gallery Acquisitions Committee and the University Cultural Collections Committee.
 The request should include a justification and a proposed destination for the work of art.
 Written outside appraisals will be sought for any object of significant value that is being considered for de-accession.
 The Art Gallery Acquisitions Committee and the University Cultural Collections Committee shall make its recommendation(s) to the NMSU Board of Regents.
 An object should not be de-accessioned on the grounds of taste, current or otherwise.
 The Art Gallery Acquisitions Committee and the University Cultural Collections Committee should discourage the sale of objects without clear justification and deter the sale of objects for revenue.

 - Reservation for Distinct Special Collection: If the director of the university museum, or the library’s archives and special collections department head desire the object for a collection, the Art Gallery Acquisitions Committee and the University Cultural Collections Committee should release the object for approval by the acquisitions committee of the established collection.
 If the object is not desired for an established collection, the de-accession process shall continue.